 The Rev. and Mrs. S. Adolph Carlson Memorial Scholarship has been established from the estate of this couple who faithfully served Christ in Canada.
-It is awarded to Baptist pastors from Western Canada or the Western United States who are pursuing the D.Min. degree (EPC030).
+It is awarded to Baptist pastors from Western Canada or the Western United States who are pursuing the Doctor of Ministry degree (EPC030).

-The Bengt and Alma M. Carlton Grant, which was established in the name of the Rev. Bengt Carlton and his wife Alma M. Carlton, is given annually to assist D.Min. students.
-Consideration is given to evidence of financial need, academic achievement, and personal qualifications (EPC031).
+The Bengt and Alma M. Carlton Grant, which was established in the name of the Rev. Bengt Carlton and his wife Alma M. Carlton, is given annually to assist Doctor of Ministry students.
+Consideration is given to evidence of financial need, academic achievement and personal qualifications (EPC031).